dendriel/princeps/README.md

 - Multiplayer Online Game
 - Websocket network communication with authoritative server (client-server arch)
+  - Use a lib I've made for creating multiplayer games Rozsa MOGS (using socket.io underneath)
 - Lobby and Matchmaking support
   - Lobby sharing via code
   - *Matchmaking mode needs to be reactivated in the code and needs an extra service to create the matches